ChenXiao61/Img_augmentor/README.md

 Includes mainly the different image operations and therefore the main functionality.

 ### The `Pipeline` Class
-Defines the operations (rotations, mirroring, tranforms, etc.) which should be applied to your original dataset.
+Defines the operations (rotations, mirroring, transforms, etc.) which should be applied to your original dataset.
 Once a pipeline has been built, the `execute()` method applies the operations to your images.
 The currently implemented image manipulation functions are:

 ```python